ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on 2 WordPress projects.

 **Thoughts:** Today I worked more on my WordPress projects.
 I completed one project with using CSS.

+### Day 13: 01 September 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I learned about conditional statements and created a mini if else quiz.